Thomas and Mary Brown, c.1841 – 1881

 They moved to Bowenfels, renting Cooerwull House for two years from their countryman, but no relation, Andrew Brown.
 Mary’s family had settles in the area in the 1820s, explaining the Brown’s attraction to the region despite the arduous journey.

-Thomas was from coal mining country, Craigend near Inverness, and recognised Lithgow’s mineral wealth.
+Whilst Thomas was born in Westerkirk in Dumfriesshire to a farming family, it appears he recognised Lithgow’s mineral wealth.
 In 1840 Brown bought land adjoining Cooerwull, where coal was already being used for domestic purposes.
 By 1842 his land holdings totalled over 630 acres.
 However, without efficient transport commercial mining was impossible.

 In 1852 Brown was appointed Bench Magistrate at Hartley Court House, together with James Walker, Andrew Brown and others, later becoming Police Magistrate in 1856.
 Browns first commercial colliery, Eskbank, was opened in 1870 and by 1872 the Eskbank Colliery was producing by far the most coal in the valley.
 He generated significant income from leasing portions of his estate to business interests, often on condition they use his coal for their enterprises.